05

 "A foreign daughter-in-law would be fine too, you know.
 Just needs to be good.
 Some British doctor who could understand you, who understands medical life."

+He looked at her and saw the quiet hope in her eyes.
 He nodded slowly.
 "Okay.
 Tell me the date.
 I'll manage."

 Charity gala.
 Scholarship program.
 Students.